alphagov/paas-team-manual/source/team/pagerduty.html.md

 ### Swap

 When a user has planned vacation for example, it is better to swap their shift with another user.
 If user1 wants to swap a shift with user2, create a user2 override for user1's shift, and a user1 override for user2's shift.
-The 2 shift should be *exactly the same duration*.
+The 2 shift should be exactly the same duration.

 Tip: click on the shift you want to override and select `Schedule an override` from the drop-down menu.